-A: Nope, just a little glimpse at one of the places in the sequel.
+A: No, just a little glimpse at one of the places in the sequel.
 This one was already hinted at in the first book.
 I wonder if you can remember the passage I’m referring to.

 Q: Let’s leave that for the readers.
 Can you tell us anything about the places, characters or mysteries?

 A: Book 2, as you would know from book 1, is going to spend a lot of time on foreign waters and foreign soil.
 The places are quite different to those seen in the first book – colder, harsher, more hostile.
 We’ll be reunited with many of the important characters from the first book, now well-advanced in their skills and ready for the most intimidating challenge of their lives.
-The new characters were some of my favourite to write.
-I’m itching to introduce you to them.
+The new characters were some of my favourites to write.
+I’m itching to introduce them.
 As to the mysteries … I’m for allowing them to remain just that.
 Mysteries need to be discovered, not explained.

 Q: How will book 2 differ from book 1?

 A: Where the first book had much to do with preparation, this is far more about putting skills to use.
 It’s time for the friends to learn if their training will keep them alive in a place that would very much prefer it if they were all quite dead.
 There’s still a good deal of the mischief that characterized the apprentices’ interactions, but where the first book was primarily a coming of age tale, this is much more an adventure.